DIYgod/RSSHub/docs/en/joinus/new-rss/before-start.md

 1.  **Via API**: The most recommended way to retrieve data.
 The API is usually more stable and faster than extracting data from the HTML web page.

 2.  **Via HTML web page using got**: If the API is not available, you can try to retrieve data from the HTML web page.
 You will use this approach most of the time.
+Note that if the HTML contains embedded JSON, you should use that over the rest of the HTML elements.

 3.  **Common configured route**: The common configured route is a special route that can easily generate RSS by reading JSON data through cheerio (CSS selectors and jQuery functions).